kausik11/Thought/README.md

-one can store his/her thought through localstorage
+one can store his/her thought over localstorage